rozek/node-red-flow-openai-api/README.md

 The node "define common settings" allows you to configure a few parameters which can not be passed along with a request.
 These are

 * **`API-Key`**<br>like the original, these flows allow you to protect your endpoints against abuse - which may become relevant as soon as you open the port of your Node-RED server in your LAN.
-By default, the key is `sk-xxx`, but you may configure anything else here which is then compared to its counterpart in any incoming request.
+By default, the key is `sk-xxxx`, but you may configure anything else here which is then compared to its counterpart in any incoming request.
 If both differ, the request is rejected
 * **`number-of-threads`**<br>allows you to configure the maximum number of threads used by llama.cpp executables.
 Internally, it is limited by the number of CPU cores your hardware provides
 * **`context-length`**<br>allows you to configure the maximum length of the inference context (including prompt).
 LLaMA 2 has been trained with a context length of 4096 which is therefore set as default
 * **`number-of-batches`**<br>see the [llama.cpp docs](https://github.com/rozek/llama.cpp/blob/master/examples/main/README.md#batch-size) for a description of the "batch size"